 What better example to illustrate the dark side of innovation than to examine the introduction of AVs, or autonomous vehicles.
 First, there are the immediate potential harmful side effects of the innovation process from open road testing, obvious from reports of pedestrian deaths.
 Further, there is fundamental flaw in the application of autonomous driving to passenger cars.
 A near perfect exposé on the dark side of innovations like AVs is Samuel Schwartz’s new book, No One at the Wheel (2018).
 As AVs begin to proliferate in passenger car markets, the coming age of “global gridlock,” as Bill Ford predicts, will descend upon us.
 The former CEO of Ford, Alan Mulally, recently contributed an opinion piece in Automotive News that echoes Schwartz’s predictions.
 Mulally is now calling for autonomy in public transportation, not cars.
 To reduce accidents, one does not need the full complement of a level 5 AV.
 Technologies are already available to eliminate crashes.

-Clearly, we are the verge of a new set of important studies and reflective reports on the dark side of innovation and processes leading to new products and services.
-We have the potential to see what a more culturally balanced view of this public and private issue so critical to our common futures.
+Clearly, we are on the verge of a new set of important studies and reflective reports on the dark side of innovation and processes leading to new products and services.
+We have the potential to create a more culturally balanced view of this public and private issue that is so critical to our common futures.

 The dark side of innovation provides a cautionary perspective to the emergence of new products and technologies that claim to make our lives better.
 This discussion of innovation is the driving force of the Executive MBA course Managing Technology, Innovation, and Research, that introduces you to disruptive technologies, practices and business models.